michael-rubel/laravel-loop-functions/README.md

 ## Logging
 The functions don't throw an exception in case of failed assignment (e.g. type incompatibility) but log such an event.
-You can disable logging for failed assignments if you wish so in the config.
+You can disable exception logging if you wish so in the config.

 ## Testing
 ```bash